ZupIT/charlescd/CONTRIBUTING.md

 # **Contributing Guide**

-This is CharlesCD contributing guide, please read the following sections to learn how to ask questions and how to work on something.
+This is CharlesCD contributing guide.
+Please read the following sections to learn how to ask questions and how to work on something in order to improve our project.

 ## **Welcome**
 :wave:Welcome!